 Throughout this process, don’t be shy about speaking up, changing positions or activities, or taking breaks if something becomes too much or too painful or if you simply want to stop.
 Sex doesn’t have to be this uninterrupted thing.
 You can stop and start and stop again!
 You can have snack breaks!
 You can go to the bathroom!
 You can laugh!
 Remember that it’s supposed to be fun, so don’t get caught up in taking yourself too seriously.

-The ins and outs of the in-and-out
+The ins and outs of penis-in-vagina sex

-When you’re ready for penetration, start slowly at first—with just the tip of the penis resting inside the vagina.
+When you’re ready for penis-in-vagina sex or penetration, start slowly at first—with just the tip of the penis resting inside the vagina.
 See how that feels.
 If that’s okay, you can go a little further in.
 If it hurts, try adding more lube.
 Going slowly has the added bonus of building anticipation and can be really hot in and of itself.
 (See my How to Sex on edging once you’ve mastered the basics of sex.)
 As you play around with going a little deeper and a little faster, talk to each other about what you’re feeling—the goal is for both of you to feel excellent!
 So if something is uncomfortable or painful, speak up and be patient with each other.
 Sex is a lifelong exploration and you’re just getting started.
 It’s not going to be perfect right out the gate.

 Will it hurt?

 Intercourse shouldn’t be painful, but a lot of people (particularly those with vulvas) say their first few times hurt.
 If you do experience pain or bleeding, it might be because the hymen (a thin membrane near the vaginal opening) hasn’t worn away that much yet and may have stretched during penetration.
 Typically the hymen wears down as we age from physical activities, masturbation, or even just hormonal changes.
 A very common misconception is that the hymen is a kind of barrier that “breaks” during intercourse and causes bleeding.
 That’s not true.